GabrielPivoto/GabrielPivoto/README.md

 #### About me:

-- Made in South America :brazil:
+- Made in South America 🇧🇷
 - Computer Engineering Student at [Inatel](https://inatel.br/home/) 🖥️
 - Currently working as a QA Tester 🔎
 - Learning more about Cypress and Javascript 📚